-Live-in relationship in India is a controversial topic for many young Indian couples.
-In fact, when we say it has replaced/or delayed marriage, then it is not wrong.
-After watching a lot of Hollywood movies and Western TV shows, you too are now convinced that a live-in relationship is way better than jumping directly into marriage.
+Live-in relationships in India remain a controversial issue, with many young Indian couples and their families on opposite sides of the divide.
+In fact, it won’t be wrong to say that it has replaced/delayed marriage to some extent.
+After watching a lot of Hollywood movies and Western TV shows, you too may be convinced that a live-in relationship is way better than jumping directly into marriage.

-The concept has been popularised in India with many Bollywood stars patronising it.
-Movies, TV serials, your neighbourhood – live-in relationships are popular among all walks of life atleast in the metros.
+The concept has been popularised in India with many Bollywood stars patronizing it.
+Movies, TV serials, your neighborhood, live-in relationships are popular among all walks of life, at least in the metros and big cities.
 It seems very practical and a little on-the-job training before marriage can’t harm either of you, right?

 Well, not quite!
 You have missed a very important variable here.
-Your country and the society you live in.
-India may be modernising itself on many fronts in leaps and bounds.
+Your country and society you live in.
+India may be modernizing on many fronts by leaps and bounds.
 However, live-in relationships aren’t among those.
 Not so much yet, the challenges involved may make you contemplate if the whole thing is worth it.

 Live-in Relationship In India: What Are The Challenges Involved?

-Although living together in India is a concept which is becoming popular, especially in cosmopolitan cities, it’s not happening fast enough.
-A major part of the society still looks at live-in relationships with scorn.
-In most cases, when you break it to your parents, their first reaction would be, “what is live in relationship?”
+Although the concept of unmarried couples living together in India is becoming popular, especially in cosmopolitan cities, it’s not happening fast enough.
+Several sections of society still look at live-in relationships with scorn.
+In most cases, when you break it to your parents, their first reaction would be, “What is a live-in relationship?”

-If you have decided to have a live in relationship in India with your partner, it’s best to be aware of the potential challenges that you might face.
+If you have decided to be in a live-in relationship in India with your partner, it’s best to be aware of the potential challenges that you might face:

 Related Reading: Tips To Ease Moving In With Your Boyfriend